rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Hence, the authors of this draft would like to sincerely thank and acknowledge the very significant previous effort put into those RFCs by authors, contributors and reviewers.
 Hence we would particularly like to thank the authors: Eric Voit, Alex Clemm, Alberto Gonzalez Prieto, Einar Nilsen-Nygaard, Ambika Prasad Tripathy, but also everyone who contributed to the underlying work upon which this document is heavily based.

+# Summary of Open Issues & Potential Enhancements

+This section lists some other potential issues and enhancements that should be discussed and considered as part of this work.
+If there is continued interest in this work, i.e., it becomes adopted, then these should move to github issues.

+1. Should we consider a version of the JSON encoding that excludes module prefixes (either everywhere, or perhaps only include the top module prefix).
+The reasoning for considering this is to potentially better align the JSON data with how the schema data may be modeled in other data systems, e.g., Kafka.
+Obviously, this requires that there be no duplicate data node names in different module namespaces, but most sane device schemas would avoid this anyway.

+1. Document how sub-subscriptions can be used to split a higher level subscription into multiple smaller more efficient subscriptions for the device (that can be handled concurrently).

+1. Currently the encoding and transport parameters are per subscription, but it may make more sense for these to be per receiver definition.
+I.e., if you want to use different transports and encodings to the same receiver this should still be possible, but would require a second receiver to be defined with the same destination IP address, but a different name.
+Currently, the newly proposed encoding format is configured per subscription (mirroring equivalent transport and encoding configuration), but alternatively it could be configured per receiver.

+1. We should consider how a subscription could support multiple subscription paths.
+One potential tricky aspect of this is to determine the shared common ancestor path to all the subscriptions.
+Related to this is whether XPath 1.0 is the best way of specifying these bind points, or whether it should be modelled as something closer to the NACM node-instance-identifier {{?RFC6536}}, but perhaps using something closer to the JSON style encoding of instance identifier {{?RFC7951}}, section 6.11; or JSON PATH {{?RFC9535}}.

+1. What level of subscription filtering do we need and want to support?
+For example, I doubt that anyone allows for full XPath filtering of operational data subscriptions because they are likely to be very computationally expensive to implement.
+Is there an easier way of expressing the filter requirements rather than using subtree filtering.
+Note, this could be added in a future release.

+1. Do we need to fold in any text from RFC 8640?

+1. Handling lists with separate producers of list entries.

+1. Do we need to allow a dynamic subscription to be modified?
+If we do, then it would be better to change the establish-subscription RPC to have an optional existing subscription-id rather than define a separate RPC.
+I would propose that such a modify-subscription would be equivalent to deleting and recreating a subscription other than reusing the same subscription-id.

+1. Should we allow for strings names rather than numeric ids for configured subscriptions?

+1. Should DSCP marking be configured under the receiver or the subscription?
+Or perhaps in both places with DSCP marking at the subscription overriding a default set on the receiver?

+1. When a subscription is terminated, should be MUST NOT send any more notifications after the terminated message, or SHOULD NOT?
+For a dynamic subscription, should the RPC be synchronous and not reply until it knows that all queues have been drained?

+1. If a subscription references a filter, then should that be included inline in the subscription started notification (as per the RFC 8641 text), or should it indicate that it is a referenced filter?

+1. Check agree that if a subscription has multiple receivers, then the encoding (and transport and dscp markings???) for all of those receivers must be the same.

+1. We should allow devices to limit which datastores subscriptions can be made against (e.g., not candidate or factory-default as some obvious examples).
+Should these be advertised in the capabilties?

 # Introduction

 {{I-D.ietf-nmop-yang-message-broker-integration}} describes an architecture for how YANG datastore telemetry, e.g., {{RFC8641}}, can be integrated effectively with message brokers, e.g., {{Kafka}}, that forms part of a wider architecture for a *Network Anomaly Detection Framework*, specified in {{I-D.ietf-nmop-network-anomaly-architecture}}.